Section 1605.3. State Standards for Non-Federally- Regulated Appliances.

 (6) Air Filters.
 There is no energy efficiency standard or energy design standard for air filters.

-(d) Portable Air Conditioners, Evaporative Coolers, Ceiling Fans, Ceiling Fan Light Kits, Whole House Fans, Residential Exhaust Fans, Dehumidifiers and Residential Furnace Fans
+(d) Portable Air Conditioners, Evaporative Coolers, Ceiling Fans, Ceiling Fan Light Kits, Whole House Fans, Residential Exhaust Fans, Dehumidifiers, Residential Furnace Fans and Commercial and Industrial Fans and Blowers.

 (3) Ceiling Fans and Ceiling Fan Light Kits.
 See Section 1605.1(d) of this Article for energy efficiency and energy design standards for ceiling fans and ceiling fan light kits.

-(4) There are no energy efficiency standards or energy design standards for spot air conditioners, evaporative coolers, whole house fans, or residential exhaust fans.
+(4) There are no energy efficiency standards or energy design standards for spot air conditioners, evaporative coolers, whole house fans, residential exhaust fans, or commercial and industrial fans and blowers.

 Table E-7